OlegEremenko991/ToDo-App/README.md

-# ToDo_App_MVVM
+# ToDo App
-I used MVVM pattern to create this app.
+* I used MVVM pattern to create this app.
-All created tasks will be saved to Realm-database.
+* All created tasks are saved to Realm-database.

 ### What you can do with this app
 1. Create tasks with "+" button